-As for being an asset protection attorney in light of the economic downturn, Rod observes "The Great Recession has been an emotional rollercoaster for our clients.
-As asset protection attorneys, the Chhokar Law Group, P.C. represents a great many people facing financial adversity.
-Our clients often come to us in a very depressed and disturbed state of mind; many have been sued on personal guarantees for real estate projects that have gone south.
-People argue that our clients deserve what is coming to them; that anyone who invests in risky real estate projects should know better; that there is always a direct correlation between risk and return; and those high profiits they were anticipating come at a price.
+As for being an asset protection attorney in light of the economic downturn, Rod observes "The Great Recession was an emotional rollercoaster for my clients.
+As an asset protection firm, Hatley Law Group, A P.C. represents a great many people facing financial adversity.
+My clients often came to me in a very depressed and disturbed state of mind; many had been sued on personal guarantees for real estate projects that went south.
+People argue that my clients deserve what is coming to them; that anyone who invests in risky real estate projects should know better; that there is always a direct correlation between risk and return; and those high profiits they were anticipating come at a price.
 It can be further argued that it would be immoral or unethical to protect assets at such a late stage and the attorney should turn down the engagement.
 Making such arguments as part of an abstract conversation about investing or morals is quite different from facing one of these unfortunate investors across the table and watching their lives tumble around them.
 Do you tell prospective clients that they were fools and that they should suffer the repercussions of taking risks or do you help them?
-We choose to help because we simply cannot turn down a human being who looks us in the eyes and asks for help.
-When we are able to help, we literally manage to salvage a client's life.
-They walk into our office in tears and walk out with renewed hope.
+I choose to help because Ie simply cannot turn down a human being who looks me in the eyes and asks for help.
+When I am able to help, I literally manage to salvage a client's life.
+They walk into my office in tears and walk out with renewed hope.
 They climb off the emotional rollercoaster."

 When he isn’t busy with his practice, Rod enjoys scuba diving (he is open water certified) and surfing in San Diego.
 He is a fan of Mid-Century Modern architecture and volunteers his time to the Make-A-Wish Foundation of San Diego, Inc. and the Rotary Club, where Rod is a Paul Harris Fellow.